profgreatwonder/logic_building_challenges/README.md

 ### Tasks ###
 Task One: Take two numbers as an input and print the addition of those two numbers.
 More details about the steps can be found in addNum.txt

+Task One: Take two numbers as an input and print the addition of those two numbers.
+More details about the steps can be found in addNum.txt